Latest from Twitter

 Todd Jones provides analysis and guidance on renewable energy and climate policy design and implementation to policy makers, regulators and functional support entities.
 He also works with environmental policy organizations to provide research and guidance in the areas of renewable energy and climate change and to strengthen programs that add credibility to corporate environmental action.
 Jones also manages the Green-e Climate program, a retail standard and certification for carbon offsets.
 He holds a Master’s in Environmental Science from Yale University and a Bachelor of Science in Environmental Science from UC Berkeley.

-Shailesh is Project Officer for RE100 campaign in India.
+Shailesh is Technical Manager, Renewable Energy, CDP, working on the RE100 campaign in India.
 He has extensive work experience in environment management, sustainability and renewable energy advisory services.
 As a part of his renewable energy work, Shailesh worked in the areas of registration of renewable energy projects under REC mechanism, third party sale of renewable energy through open access and coordination of rooftop solar projects under Build, Own, Operate and Transfer (BOOT) model.
 He has worked across industrial sectors such as solar, wind, airports, real estate, steel, industrial waste management, automotive and infrastructure.

 Shailesh holds master’s in Environment Management from the Forest Research Institute (FRI), Dehradun, India and a Bachelor of Science in Life Science from Institute of Science, Nagpur, India.